Asia, Australia/New Zealand, South America, Europe (project - related)

 numerous masterclasses with famous singers such as Cheryl Studer, Francisco Araiza, Grace Bumbry, Michael Volle and Edda Moser.

-His successful debut at the opera Leipzig quickly resulted in numerous engagements at, among others, the Staatstheater Kassel, the Theater Chemnitz, the Vienna Volksoper and the Staatsoper Stuttgart, where he appeared in roles like Dr. Falke in "Die Fledermaus" by Strauß, Edwin in "Die Csárdásfürstin" by Kálmán, Marcello in "La Bohème" and Sharpless in "Madame Butterfly" by Puccini, Sid in "Albert Herring" by Britten, as Graf in "Der Wildschütz" and Zar in "Zar and Zimmermann" by Lortzing as well as the titlerole of the opera „Don Giovanni“ by Mozart.
+His successful debut at the opera Leipzig quickly resulted in numerous engagements with, among others, the Staatstheater Kassel, the Theater Chemnitz, the Vienna Volksoper and the Staatsoper Stuttgart, where he appeared in roles like Dr. Falke in "Die Fledermaus" by Strauß, Edwin in "Die Csárdásfürstin" by Kálmán, Marcello in "La Bohème" and Sharpless in "Madame Butterfly" by Puccini, Sid in "Albert Herring" by Britten, as Graf in "Der Wildschütz" and Zar in "Zar and Zimmermann" by Lortzing as well as the titlerole of the opera „Don Giovanni“ by Mozart.

 He is also a regular guest of numerous festivals such as the International Gluck Opernfestival in Nuremberg, the festival "Fränkischer Sommer" and the Tyrolean Festival Erl, where he performed as Angelotti in "Tosca" by Puccini and as Wolfram and Biterolf in Wagner's "Tannhäuser".

-In addition to opera, a busy concert activity marks the work of the young artist.
+In addition to opera, a busy concert presence marks the work of the young artist.
 He has already appeared in numerous important concert halls, including the Philharmonie Bamberg, the Alte Oper Frankfurt, the Philharmonie am Gasteig Munich, the Konzerthaus and the Philharmonie Berlin.
 He worked with the orchestras of the Deutsche Oper Berlin, the Dresden Philharmonic, the orchestra of the State Opera Stuttgart, the Munich Symphony Orchestra, the Bamberg Symphonic, the Kammervirtuosen Berlin, the Gewandhausorchester Leipzig and the German Symphony Orchestra (DSO) Berlin under conductors like Ulf Schirmer, Philippe Auguin , Frank Beermann, Rolf Beck, Michael Sanderling, Daniel Klajner, Rudolf Bibl and Gustav Kuhn.

 Other highlights were a Japantour with the Seefestspiele Mörbisch as Dr. Falke in "Die Fledermaus" and his debut as Vater in "Hänsel and Gretel" by Humperdinck and 1.
 Nazarener in "Salome" by Richard Strauss at the Leipzig Opera with the Gewandhausorchestra Leipzig under GMD Ulf Schirmer.